 Acceptable Targets: The French gendarmes, who are mostly brutes and hence fair game for murder and reprisals.
 Multiple critics noted that sad music plays over Algerians killed by the French, along with French civilians killed by the FLN, but none accompanies the deaths of policemen.

-Misaimed Fandom: Perhaps inevitably, many American/European viewers of Algiers side with the French.
+Misaimed Fandom: Perhaps inevitably, a large portion of American/European viewers of Algiers side with the French.

 Near the start of the movie, the FLN member who recruits Ali explains that the definition of crimes and the way they are punished are to show FLN means business, to create an atmosphere of fear in the Kasbah through which they can institute order and loyalty and to have something to define themselves against the French.